arungudelli/python.shiksha/content/en/library/built-in-functions/type-function-in-python/index.md

 ---
 title: "Python type() function syntax, usage & example"
-description: "The `type()` function is one of the Built in functions in python"
+description: "The `type()` function is one of the Built in functions in Python"
 date: "2022-06-29T11:25:05+09:00"
 draft: false
 link: "type() built-in function"